The UGG x Telfar Collab Is Almost Here — Here’s How To Order It Before It Sells Out

 It’s been nine months since Telfar Clemens, the designer behind the viral Shopping Bag, announced the UGG x Telfar collaboration.
 Now, we finally have the details about its actual arrival — and after perusing the collection, we can say with certainty that it was well worth the wait.

 According to a press release from both brands, the first UGG x Telfar drop will arrive on shop.telfar.net on Monday, June 14, where it will be sold exclusively for one week.
-Starting on June 21, pieces from the all-gender collection of shoes, clothing, and underwear will be made available on UGG.com, as well as at various UGG retailers nationwide.
+Starting on June 21, pieces from the all-gender collection of shoes, clothing, and underwear will be made available on UGG.com, as well as at various UGG retailers in the US.

 Advertisement

 For the first drop of the collab, Telfar designed four items.
-The two boot styles, one in UGG’s mini height and another in tall, come in heather gray fleece and feature the Brooklyn-based brand’s logo and brand name.
-The two apparel items, a black T-shirt and three pairs of boxer briefs, will be available in heather gray, chestnut, and black.
-And for $25 USD (for underwear), $110 USD (for the crystal tee), and $250 to $390 USD (for short and tall boots, respectively), they're bound to sell out as soon as they drop.
+The two boot styles, one in UGG’s mini height and another in tall, come in heather grey fleece and feature the Brooklyn-based brand’s logo and brand name.
+The two apparel items, a black T-shirt and three pairs of boxer briefs, will be available in heather grey, chestnut, and black.
+And for approximately £18 (for underwear), £78 (for the crystal tee), and £177 to £276 (for short and tall boots, respectively), they're bound to sell out as soon as they drop.

 As for the more wintery ensembles — the shearling sweatsuits featured in the shoot and a shearling bag teased back in September — those will come later.
 According to the press release, new items will be announced in September.